By Andrea Mulder-SlaterUpdated Aug 27, 2015

 Make it stickStickers are terrific for toddlers.
 If they can’t yet remove them on their own, have them point to the ones they like and work together to place them on paper.
 Glue it downGlue sticks are marvelous.
 Start by applying the glue and letting your child arrange small bits of stuff (paper, leaves, tissue, pom-poms, etc).
 As she gets older, encourage her to use the glue stick on her own.
 White glue or glitter glue can also provide enjoyment.
 Just make sure the containers are flexible enough for tiny hands to squeeze.

 Dig inModeling materials such as clay and dough are terrific for developing fine motor skills.
 Tried and true brands like Play-Doh are great or, if you prefer an all-natural product, check out Eco-Dough.
 Or you can always try making your own.

 Brush upNon-toxic, washable watercolour, tempera or poster paints are fabulous for toddlers.
 Or you can create your own finger paints using cornstarch, water and food colouring.
 Provide a variety of objects (brushes, sticks, cotton swabs, cardboard tubes, etc), to paint with, or have your child dip marbles into paint and roll them around on paper in a shallow box.

 Be a cut upCutting scrap paper with safety scissors is a wonderful activity for young children ages two and up.
 For peace of mind, look for scissors that cut paper only (not clothing or fingers).

 Just imagineUse items unexpectedly.
 Dig into the recycle bin to find robots (cereal boxes), fish (pie plates) or caterpillars (egg cartons) waiting to be set free.

-Take your babies, toddlers and kids to art galleries and museums and have a conversation about what you see.
+Take field tripsTake your babies, toddlers and kids to art galleries and museums and have a conversation about what you see.
 When it comes to expressing how a work of art makes you feel, there are no wrong answers!
 For a crash course, visit my website!

 Empower your kidsAs your child gets older, start storing items like crayons, washable markers, paper, glue sticks and modeling clay at her level so when the mood strikes, she can act on it.
 Ignore the messBe prepared to overlook the paint splats and glue drips.
 Or, stick to washable materials and do the really messy stuff outside (or in the bathtub).
 Be flexible with the rules.
 Your child won’t be able to fully benefit from the experience if she is worried about upsetting mom or dad.

 Choose your words carefullyNever judge your child’s artistic abilities and always refrain from criticizing her efforts.
 It only takes a second to crush the creative spirit (and it can take a lifetime to get it back).
 Focus on the process, not the product and applaud the attempt, as much as the outcome.

 Remember, your children are only young once.
 Embrace art and craft time as an opportunity to slow down, relax and enjoy precious moments with your little wonders.